-Length-frequency analysis

-A total of M.sebae specimens collected for this study was 390.
-The size frequency distribution of the M. sebae population (Figure 2) shows that it was of the unimodal type.
+Length-frequency: 390 specimens were collected for this study and the size-frequency distribution (Fig. 2) shows a unimodal type.
 They were grouped into twenty classes of total length frequency with the collected samples falling in the length range of 7.7 to 34 cm and with a mean of 13.53±2.94.
-The 12.8cm TL size group was numerically dominant, followed by 10.8 cm, and constituted 53.86% of the total population.
+The 12.8 cm TL size group was numerically dominant, followed by 10.8 cm, and constituted 53.86% of the total population.